-- There will be a designated parking area along the eastern boundary of the property that will also be accessed from the current servitude road in the north eastern corner of the property (Gate#2) and makes provision for 4x parking bays.
-An additional 4x parking bays can be accommodated on-site adjacent to the main dwelling house (accessed from Gate#1)(Marike Vreken Town Planner Report). - > From the parking areas and the main dwelling house, there will be wooden decking walkways 1.5m above the forest floor meandering through the trees to the cottages.
-Please note that this is a raised boardwalk on the stilts. - > The ground floor of the proposed cottages will consist of 2x ensuite bedrooms and a small bath deck.
-The first floor will consist of a lounge, bathroom, open deck, hammock net, kitchenette and a dining room.

-- > The 4x cottages will be of steel, glass, wood and be constructed on stilts about 4-5m above ground levels to be very light on the environment and have views of the ocean. - > The style of the cottages and main house will modern but light to fit in with the natural environment. - > The maximum height for the proposed dwelling will be ±8m above NGL or as determined by the Municipality.
+- There will be designated parking areas in the northwestern section of the property that also makes provision for a total of 8x vehicles = Total footprint 337m2 - From the parking areas and the main dwelling house, there will be wooden decking walkways 0.5m above the forest floor meandering through the trees to the pods, hence no roads will be developed on the property = Total footprint 194m2 - > The central co-ordinates for the 4x pods and the main dwelling house was pointed out by the appointed botanical specialist, which is the most suitable location for the proposed units that will require the least disturbance. - > The ground floor of the proposed pods will consist of 2x ensuite bedrooms and a small bath deck.
+The first floor will consist of a lounge, bathroom, open deck, hammock net, kitchenette and a dining room. - > The 4x cottages will be of steel, glass, wood and be constructed on stilts about 4-5m above ground levels to be very light on the environment and have views of the ocean. - > The style of the cottages and main house will be modern but light to fit in with the natural environment. - > The maximum height for the proposed dwelling will be ±8m above NGL or as determined by the Municipality.